-Christmas is coming.
-While other parts of the world associate the coming months with drizzle, sleet and snow, antipodeans get ready for a blistering hot summer.
+Christmas is coming and with that comes the heat.
+While other parts of the world associate the coming months with drizzle, sleet and snow, antipodeans (do you like that word?) get ready for a blistering hot summer.
 For Aussies, Christmas means barbecues with the family and drinking white wine in the sun.
-While the hot weather is to be celebrated, it’s always important to remember our fur clad friends and how best to take care of them in the hot weather.
+While the hot weather is to be celebrated by some (not me), it’s always important to remember our fur clad friends and how best to take care of them in the hot weather.
 Australia’s unique ecosystem presents a particular set of challenges for pet owners and just a few simple safeguards can ensure that they are kept safe from not only the oppressive heat but threats presented by other animals who may be drawn to your home.

 Let’s get the obvious out of the way…